Improve Luggage Security with a TSA Lock

 TSA locks have been around since 2003 and most travellers are now familiar with them however a lot of people are unsure as to whether they need one or not.The simple answer is that you only require a TSA lock if you are visiting the USA, since their inception there have been persistent rumours over other countries adopting the same system including UK and New Zealand however at this time they are not required in any other country other than the USA.

 If you visit the USA without a TSA approved lock fitted to your checked baggage you run the risk of your suitcase being damaged in the process of TSA agents gaining access to your bag.
-The TSA lock uses a system developed by Travel Sentry and then licensed to luggage manufacturers who produce many different kinds of TSA locks including key, combination
+The TSA lock uses a system developed by Travel Sentry and then licensed to luggage manufacturers who produce many different kinds of TSA locks including key, combination and cable.

 The system allows TSA agents in the USA to unlock your suitcase by using a master key on the lock which is different from the key that came with your lock, so basically, the TSA lock opens with 2 different keys.
 If you have a TSA combination lock then you will not receive a key and the key slot will solely be for TSA Agents.